Two Wings (band)

 Two Wings is a Scottish rock band formed in 2009 in Glasgow, Scotland.

 The band was created when founder member of Nalle, Hanna Tuulikki, and former Trembling Bells guitarist, Ben Reynolds, began a songwriting collaboration.
 Their debut album, Love's Spring, was released in 2012 on Tin Angel Records.
-The band played a short UK tour with label mate Doug Tielli, followed by a longer run of dates with Canadian guitarist Eric Chenaux.
+The band played a short UK tour with labelmate Doug Tielli, followed by a longer run of dates with Canadian guitarist Eric Chenaux.
 They released their latest album A Wake in 2014.